Chrissy265/MessagingApp-/README.md

 Prerequisites:
 - docker
-- docker-compos
+- docker-compose

-After cloning the "backend" branch.
-We have 2 options for building and deploying.
+After cloning the branch, navigate to the backend folder: We have 2 options for building and deploying.
 1. With a local MySQL docker container
 - docker-compose build --build-arg CONFIG=local
 - docker-compose up